DigitalHerencia/fleet-fussion-multi-tenant-trucking-saas/docs/db.md

 ## Best Practices

 - Use UUIDs for primary keys
-- Use `onDelete: "cascade"` for dependent records
+- Use `onDelete: "cascade"` for dependent records (all major tables referencing `companyId` or other parent entities use this for multi-tenant data integrity; this is required for all future tables)
 - Keep schema and relations in sync with business logic

 ---